Film Blanc - The Cinema of Feel-Good Fantasies

 Made in direct contrast to film noir, film blanc -- literally white film -- most often depicts some aspect of the afterlife and promulgates the idea that earth is not as bad as people make it out to be.
 These films were quite popular in the late 1940s, post World War II, and have occasional resurgencies during times of renewed hope.
 Most often these films are comedic in orientation.
 "Its a Wonderful Life" (1946) is perhaps one of the best known examples of film blanc and "Heaven Can Wait" (1979) and "Always" (1989) are recent entries into this film category.

 In any event, the field is not highly documented and the term, while apt, is not widely used.
-That is the purpose of this site - to identify and describe those motion pictures that fall under this category.
+That is the purpose of this site— to raise awareness and appreciation of film blanc, as well as to identify and describe those motion pictures that fall under this category.

-The subtitle on this site, "The Cinema of Feel-Good Fantasies" refers to two other qualities of film blanc—successful ones leave the viewer with an almost indefinable state of "good feeling"; virtually all have strong fantasy elements, again in contrast to the dreary realism of film noir.
+The subtitle on this site, "The Cinema of Feel-Good Fantasies" refers to two other qualities of film blanc—successful ones often give the viewer a cheerfully sentimental state of "good feeling"; virtually all have strong fantasy elements, again in contrast to the hard realism of film noir.

 Another term that is relevant to many of the themes of film blanc movies is "spirituality" in the broad, not necessarily religious, sense of the word.
-Stephen Simon who produced two of the films found on this site, Somewhere in Time and What Dreams May Come, and who founded the Spiritual Cinema Circle, wrote about the subject in his book, The Force Is With You: Mystical Movie Messages That Inspire Our Lives.
+Stephen Simon who produced two of the films found on this site, Somewhere in Time and What Dreams May Come, wrote about the subject in his book, The Force Is With You: Mystical Movie Messages That Inspire Our Lives.
 One of his main criteria in defining spiritual cinema is helpful to describing film blanc, "...films that make you feel good about being human."

-This site is a work in progress, and I am adding new titles regularly.
-If you have a favorite film blanc movie that should be included here, drop me an email.
+If you have a favorite film blanc movie that should be included here, send me an email.

 Turner Classic Movies Channel